What Is an Intransitive Verb? (with Examples)

 - She fell.

-(The verb fell (from to fall) is intransitive.)
+(The verb fell (from to fall) is intransitive.)- She was fallen.

 (There is no passive version of to fall.)